memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 Let's say you want to find indirect transfers between "FC Barcelona" and  "Sevilla FC".
 Firstly you need to find players that had at some point transfer from FC Barcelona.
 That way we don't need to look for all players, just ones that had transfer from FC Barcelona.
-Now that we have these players and their transfers, we are ready to find other teams between FC Barcelona and Sevilla FC.
+Now that we have these players and that we have collected their transfers, we are ready to find other teams between FC Barcelona and Sevilla FC.
+We need to collect their transfers for the next part of the query.

 For this part we will use the breadth-first search (BFS) algorithm and lambda filter, (e, v | condition).
-It's a function that takes an edge symbol e and a vertex symbol v and decides whether this edge and vertex pair should be considered valid in breadth-first expansion by returning true or false (or Null).
-In the above example, lambda is returning true if vertex has label "Team" or has label "Transfer" and it is one of the transfers of players that had transfer from FC Barcelona.
-It needs to be Team or Transfer because of our data model that connects team that made transfer and that transfer with team player is being transferred to.
+It's a function that takes an edge symbol `e` and a vertex symbol `v` and decides whether this edge and vertex pair should be considered valid in breadth-first expansion by returning true or false (or Null).
+In the above example, lambda is returning true if vertex has label `Team` or has label `Transfer` and it is one of the transfers of players that had transfer from FC Barcelona.
+It needs to be `Team` or `Transfer` because to get from team that made transfer to team player is being transferred you need to pass through node `Transfer` that connects those two.

 If you are running this in MemgraphLab with visuals, you can change the query in some way to get a full graph of two teams, both transfers and players.
 In first part you need to collect the connections between each transfer and player.
 And instead of returning list you can just return the path_indirect variable.

 12) Let's now find only indirect transfers between two clubs.
 In last query we found all transfers between two clubs.
 Now we need small change in query to only get indirect transfers.